 En route to Israel, I had the good fortune of having been placed on the list of lucky kosher meal recipients.
 In lieu of the regular lazy excuse for nourishment planes offer I was presented with “sautéed eggplant” (quotes because I have no idea what it really was), stale bread, soggy chicken, some dip, and a squishy cake object.
 Staring at the only food I would likely see for at least another twelve hours and wondering where to begin, I found myself envious of the chicken parmesan pasta being served up to the other passengers (mediocre as it may be).
 Perhaps some pretzels are available?
 Not that I have anything against kosher eats (except cheeseless burgers), but on a plane some things are just not desirable (like snakes).

 So what is kosher food exactly?
-Kosher foods are basically all dishes adhering the ancient and arbitrary rules set forth in the Jewish dietary laws (kashrut).
+Kosher foods are basically all dishes adhering to the ancient and arbitrary rules set forth in the Jewish dietary laws (kashrut).
 What are these laws?
-Well the most noteworthy are as follows:
+Well, the most noteworthy are as follows:

 - No mixing of meat and diary